This post may contain affiliate links. Please read our disclosure policy.

 • Butter – mashed potatoes is one place where butter is a must!

-• Garlic – mincing garlic cloves with a garlic press makes it way easier since it’s fast and you avoid sticky fingers.
+• Garlic – savory goodness.
 You could leave it out if you’re not a garlic fan, though.

-• I wouldn’t recommend it.
+I wouldn’t recommend using an electric mixer.
 Using a good old-fashioned handheld wire masher ensures you won’t overwork the potatoes.
 Nobody likes gluey mashed potatoes, so I make sure I can control the consistency and texture!
 Plus you don’t have to clean up more appliances.

 cubed Yukon Gold potatoes in the Crockpot ready to be made into the best mashed potatoes!